-In the Early Years Foundation Stage at Dosthill we record children's progress within the 'Early Years Outcomes' age bands.
-This assessment data is entered onto Classroom Monitor at the end of each month.
-The data is then used to inform the next stage of learning.
+In the Early Years Foundation Stage at Dosthill we record children's attainment and progress against Building Block statements which are taken from the guidance and curriculum for the Early Years Foundation Stage.
+This assessment data is entered onto DC Pro at the end of each term.

+Ongoing data taken from daily observations is used to inform the next stage of learning.

 At the end of the Reception year children will be assessed against the seventeen Early Learning Goals.
-Children will either be 'emerging', at the 'expected' level or 'exceeding' it.
+Children will either be 'Emerging', at the 'Expected' level or 'Exceeding' it.
+It will be reported as to whether each child has achieved a Good Level of Development (GLD) which is achieved when children reach the 'Expected' standard in all Prime areas plus Literacy and Maths.

 Parents/carers are invited to three parents' evenings during the academic year and written reports are given at the end of each academic year.
-Children's Learning Journeys or Maths and Literacy Books are sent home at Christmas and Easter for learners and parents to share..
+Children's Learning Journeys or Maths and Literacy Books are sent home at key points within the year for learners and parents to share.
+Access to Tapestry opens at the end of each half term Parents can upload to Tapestry at any time.